zooxo/raxboy/README.md

   It was quite a challenge to program a spreadheet application for an Arduino.
   On one hand there is a flash RAM restriction of 28 kilobytes - on the other hand the used Arduboy platform has six keys only.
-  But finally RAXBOY became a powerful credit card sized spreadheet application that offers even a solver or a function graph plotter.
+  Even if the size of the spreadsheet is restricted to 4x6 cells RAXBOY became finally a powerful credit card sized spreadheet application that offers even a solver or a function graph plotter.

   Have fun!
   deetee